berarma/berarma.github.io/about/index.md

   * __PHP, JavaScript, Java, C++, C__

-    Experienced programmer with good expertise on OOP, software patterns and adept to KISS and DRY principles on every programming language I use.
+    Experienced programmer with good expertise on OOP, software patterns and adept to KISS and DRY principles.

   * __Javascript/jQuery/jQueryUI__